joedolson/my-tickets/src/readme.txt

 * Bug fix: Email addresses in PayPal should be compared with both converted to lower case.
 * Bug fix: Make purchase transaction notice only viewable for 5 minutes after purchase.
 * Change: Warn user if departing payment page without submitting purchase.
-* New filter: 'mt_ticket_settngs' to filter configuration for a given ticket class on an event.
+* New filter: 'mt_ticket_settings' to filter configuration for a given ticket class on an event.

 = 1.8.11 =